Overview

 // TODO: setup connection/client hook in proxy, anything else needed

-// before fuctions get called.
+// before functions get called.

 Err(anyhow!("Unimplemented!"))